kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 title = "FAQs"
 +++

-I have't really been asked these questions frequently, but I would not mind answering if I were asked.
+I have't really been asked these questions frequently, but I would not mind answering if I were.

 ## At what age did you start to teach yourself how to program computers?
 I started at 20, back in 2020.
 Yes, I'm 24 years now.